 How to do a Single-Leg Calf Raise

-- Hold a dumbbell in your right hand by your side and place the ball of your right foot on a raised surface (the base an inclined bench works well).
+- Hold a dumbbell in your right hand by your side and place the ball of your right foot on a raised surface (the base of an incline bench or a weight plate works well).

-- Cross your left ankle behind your right, hold onto the bench with your left hand for balance, and lower your right heel toward the floor (but don’t touch it).
+- Cross your left ankle behind your right, hold onto the bench or a wall with your left hand for balance, and lower your right heel toward the floor (but don’t touch it).

-- Rise up on the toes of your right foot as high as you can, giving your right calf an extra squeeze at the top.
+- Lift to your heel of your right foot as high as you can, giving your right calf an extra squeeze at the top.

 Bonus tip: Avoid the temptation to crank out reps quickly.
-When you do, your Achilles tendon does the bulk of the work.
+Time under tension is one of the key elements to potentate muscle growth..
 Maintaining a slow, controlled tempo ensures that you target your calves.

-Need to make it easier?: Use lighter weight (or no weight at all), or work both legs simultaneously, rising up on the balls of both feet.
+Need to make it easier?
+Use lighter weight (or no weight at all), or work both legs simultaneously, rising to the balls of both feet.

 Want to make it harder?
 Use heavier weight.